Wednesday, March 27, 2019

 Weekend re-cap: Brewtorium, Celis, Highlands, STW, Wedding Oak, Stoneledge

 Last Friday I took the day off to see my mother in Brenham and help her around the house.
-I worry about her being able to take care of some basic housekeeping issues.
 After a day of cleaning and three hours on the road I was ready to RELAX.

 Hubby and I ended up at Brewtorium for apps and a brew.

-A few card games may have been played, and he may have won all of them...and then we stopped by Celis on the way home to eat roasted spinach queso dip and enjoy some oatmeal stout.
-I have no idea why I didn't get a pic of that - it was glorious.
+A few card games may have been played, and he may have won all of them.
+And then we stopped by Celis on the way home to eat roasted spinach queso dip and enjoy some oatmeal stout.

-We left Austin around 10, enjoyed a breakfast at Storm's, and headed to Highlands to cut down another thicket and get the previous wood ready to burn.
-I have no pics of the "after" of this weekend's project - the skies were super dark and cloudy.
+We left Austin around 10 a.m.
+Saturday, enjoyed breakfast at Storm's, and headed to Highlands to cut down another thicket and get the previous wood ready to burn.
+The skies were super dark and cloudy.
 We worked on it for about three hours, then picked up lunch to enjoy out on a picnic table at STW.

 Back at Highlands we spent the rest of the afternoon burning brush from the previous weekend.
 Side note: where these bluebonnets are thriving was once a giant burn area!
 Wildflowers are amazing.